daysofwonder/asmodeenet_widgets_js/README.md

 ## Examples

-To launch the examples, type the following commands in shell:
+To launch the examples, type the following commands in a shell:

 ```bash
 npm install